 The best adventure on the Caribbean side is white water rafting at Rio Pacuare which is one of the top 5 in the world!

-Puerto Viejo is also a popular party town so you can dance till your feet give out to reggae music, slurp up tasty shots and cocktails and enjoy bonfires at the beach.
+Puerto Viejo is also a popular party town so you can dance till your feet give out to reggae music, slurp up tasty shots and enjoy bonfires at the beach.

-The Pacific side has many more national parks and surfing, fishing, scuba diving and snorkeling spots than the Caribbean.
+The Pacific side has many more national parks and better water sports like surfing, kitesurfing, fishing, scuba diving and snorkeling spots than the Caribbean.

 When it comes to adventure and things to do, the Pacific does have more variety than the Caribbean.
-The Caribbean is also far from any other type of natural attraction like volcanoes and cloud forest.
-The closest is Turrialba Volcano, which is a 3 hour drive.
+This is just because the Pacific is bigger with more tourist destinations.

 Who should visit the Caribbean and Pacific

-More Europeans prefer to visit the Caribbean since they don’t really want to go where the Americans go, which is the Pacific.
-Many Europeans aren’t keen on all-inclusive resorts or staying at fancy hotels, they rather experience nature and more local life so they tend to gravitate towards the Caribbean.
+More Europeans prefer to visit the Caribbean since according to them, they don’t really want to go where the Americans go, which is the Pacific.
+Many Europeans aren’t keen on all-inclusive resorts or staying at fancy hotels either.
+They rather experience nature and rural tourism, so they tend to gravitate towards the Caribbean.
 The months of August and September are extremely popular for Europeans on the Caribbean side, particularly Tortuguero.

 The Caribbean side also attracts more birdwatchers, young USA/Canadian nomads and hippies since they like the unspoiled atmosphere.